rockettheme/docs/Docs/joomla/templates/grunge/demo_module_6.md

 ---
-title: Grunge: Recreating the Demo - Six Preset Styles
+title: Grunge: Recreating the Demo - Customize the Design
 description: Your Guide to Recreating Elements of the Grunge Demo for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/grunge:Grunge

 ---

-Six Preset Styles
+Customize the Design with Ease
 -----

 ![][demo]